 - What could you call your dance?
 What kind of costume could you make or choose to go with your dance?
-Why have you made these choices? - · How is the movement of the body used to represent the animal or idea? - How did the dancers use space and energy to create the ideas/feelings in this dance? - Which elements of dance were used? - What could you learn from watching animals and creating sequences based on their movements?
+Why have you made these choices? - What did some of the shapes you chose remind you of? - How did the dance begin and how did it end? - •